-In addition, the drivers who were travelling in the wrong direction were often at fault.
+In addition, the drivers who were traveling in the wrong direction were often at fault.
 Leading factors include:

-- Age: The NTSB report showed that drivers 70 years old and above were the wrong-way driver in approximately 15 percent of all wrong-way driving crashes, while they were the right-way driver in only 3 percent of these types of crashes.
+- Age: The NTSB report showed that drivers 70 years old and above were the wrong-way driver in approximately 15% of all wrong-way driving crashes, while they were the right-way driver in only 3% of these types of crashes.
 In the crashes studied, drivers in this age group were driving the wrong direction in 233 crashes, while 51 were driving in the correct direction.

 - Alcohol: The NTSB report cited driving under the influence (DUI) as the most common factor involved in wrong-way driving accidents.
-Their data shows that 69 percent of at-fault drivers had a Blood Alcohol Content (BAC) of at least 0.08 percent, and 59 percent of people driving in the wrong direction during these types of crashes had a BAC of at least 0.15 percent.
+Their data shows that 69% of at-fault drivers had a blood alcohol content (BAC) of at least 0.08%, and 59% of people driving in the wrong direction during these types of crashes had a BAC of at least 0.15%.
 As high as these numbers already are, officials believe that the actual number may be even higher due to missing BAC level information missing from a number of crashes.

-- Nights and Weekends: The vast majority of wrong-way driving accidents occurred at night – 78 percent, according to the NTSB report – and approximately 57 percent occurred between Friday and Sunday.
+- Nights and weekends: The vast majority of wrong-way driving accidents occurred at night – 78%, according to the NTSB report – and approximately 57% occurred between Friday and Sunday.